PGallagher69/iothubs_with_raspberry_pi/11_connect_pi_to_iot_hub/README.md

-# 11 - Conncting the Raspberry Pi to the Azure IoT Hub #
+# 11 - Connecting the Raspberry Pi to the Azure IoT Hub #

 We're now going to connect our Raspberry Pi to our Azure IoT Hub.